Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Symmetry group generated by the directional LRL vector

-The strategy for integrating the remainder of the system will involve the following three steps.

-(1) The first step will be to convert the differential equations for $r^i{}^*$ and $v^i{}^*$ into an equivalent simpler system with the constants of motion $E{}^*$, $L^i{}^*$, $\Theta^i{}^*$ taken as the variables in the flow, together with the invariant $|r|$.
+constitutes the solution of one combination of the 7 differential equations in the system \eqref{sys.directionlrl.flow}.
+The strategy for integrating the remainder of the system involves three steps: (1) Convert the differential equations for $r^i{}^*$ and $v^i{}^*$ into an equivalent simpler system with the constants of motion $E{}^*$, $L^i{}^*$, $\Theta^i{}^*$ taken as the variables in the flow, together with the invariant $\r$.
 This system is obtained from the action of the infinitesimal symmetry $\hat\X_{\Theta^i}$ on $E{}^*$, $L^i{}^*$, $\Theta^i{}^*$, which is given by the Poisson brackets.
+(2) Express $r^i{}^*$ and $v^i{}^*$ algebraically in terms of $E{}^*$, $L^i{}^*$, $\Theta^i{}^*$, and $\r$.
+This amounts to a straightforward linear algebra computation.
+(3) Directly integrate the remaining differential equation for $t{}^*$, as its righthand side will involve only solved quantities.
+Details of these steps will be given elsewhere \cite{Anc.Mah.2026a}.